-Based on partner feedback, a needs assessment, and gap analysis the city developed a draft plan which was made available for 15 days for review and comment online.
-Finally, City Council held a public hearing prior to approving the plan.
+Based on partner feedback, a needs assessment, and gap analysis the city developed a draft plan which will be made available for 15 days for review and comment online.
+Finally, City Council will hold a public hearing prior to approving the plan.
 Citizen engagement results in better plans that more wholly reflect the needs and aspirations of all Charlotteans.